Topics

 A March 2013 spill of tar-sands bitumen in Mayflower, Arkansas put the Keystone XL pipeline back in the spotlight.
 An ExxonMobil pipeline carrying tar sands oil from Canada burst, sending more than 12,000 barrels of oil down residential streets and through people’s yards.
 The pipe was decades old.
 The spill was categorized as “major” by the Environemntal Protection Agency (EPA) and the cleanup is ongoing.

-Debate about the environmental impact of the pipeline often uses Enbridge, another Canadian energy company that transports tar sands crude into the U.S, as a comparison.
-This competitor of TransCanada “has actually been transporting these types of products [tar sands crude] since 1999 in our pipelines,” said Denise Hamsher, Enbridge’s head of planning.
+The pipeline is often compared to another one built by the Canadian energy company Enbridge, which also transports tar sands crude into the U.S. Enbridge, a competitor of Transcanada, “has actually been transporting these types of products [tar sands crude] since 1999 in our pipelines,” said Denise Hamsher, Enbridge’s head of planning.
 Despite her claim, Enbridge is not without heavy public scrutiny.
 In July 2010, one of Enbridge’s pipelines ruptured in southern Michigan.
 Thousands of gallons of oil sands crude flowed into Talmadge Creek, a tributary of the Kalamazoo River.
-Investigation into the cause of the spill is still ongoing.
+The event caused the EPA to recommend to the State Department that pipelines carrying tar sands be regulated differently than pipelines that carry other types of oil.

 Industry expert Oliver Moghissi of DNV, a risk management company, acknowledges corrosion’s ability to cause a pipeline rupture.
 “Corrosion tends to be [the] number two” cause of pipeline failure, he told StateImpact Texas.
 (Number one being “outside force damage, usually by an excavator.”)
 But he contends there’s nothing in Canadian crude that makes it any more risky than conventional crude to the long-term reliability of a pipeline.
 “I don’t agree that it presents a unique kind of corrosion threat,” he said.

-Environmentalists also point to the process of refining tar sand saying it will create large amounts of greenhouse gas emissions, though the exact percentage increase is debated.
+Environmentalists also point to the process of refining tar sands oil, saying it will create large amounts of greenhouse gas emissions, though the exact percentage increase is debated.

-Here is a map from the Department of State showing where the Keystone XL pipeline would go through Texas:
+Here is an interactive map showing where the Keystone XL pipeline would go through Texas:

 Opposition from Landowners